-A CSV file is one that has one row per line, and column values separated with a common, which gives it the name Comma Separated Values.
-It does not necessarily have to be comma separated, it could be separated with tabs or some other delimiter.
+A CSV file has one row per line, and column values separated with a common, which gives it the name Comma Separated Values.
+It does not necessarily have to be comma-separated, it could be separated with tabs or some other delimiter.
 CSV files are almost universally supported and a good way of transporting database records between systems.

 CREATE TABLE Products